diodesign/diosix/docs/architecture.md

 To allow running non-native guest VMs alongside native 64-bit RISC-V workloads, Diosix integrates a transparent, cross-architecture virtual CPU core emulation layer.

+### Generic virtual core interface

+To support multiple execution paths, the hypervisor relies on a generic virtual CPU core interface (`vcore.VirtualCore`) that acts as an architecture-independent abstraction layer.
+This tagged-union struct isolates whether the core is a physical host core running a native guest, or a software-emulated core running a cross-architecture binary.
+When the scheduler selects a core to run, the physical core context wrapper performs the appropriate privilege transitions.

 ### Supported guest architectures

 The hypervisor inspects the ELF machine headers of a guest VM's binary to identify